DavidHHeritage/OOP-Final-Project/README.md

       * In general, Java and C# are very similar when it comes to the usage of the keyword null.
 However, one of the changes that was made in C# 2.0 made it so that value types could be defined as null.
 In Java, this is not possible.

     * Unfortunately, in both Java and C#, there is no set solution for handling null cases.
 More times than not, a null situation appears due to a logic error made by the programmer.
 Simply debuging the code is about the extent of how to handle these situations in both C# and Java.

+  *  Errors and exception handling
+    * Both Error and Exception are subclasses in the the java.lang.Throwable class and they are both automatically created by the Java Virtual Machine.
+In Java, runtime errors are represented by the subclass Exception and an Error is thrown when a serious problem occurs during runtime that is not able to be fixed.
+Exceptions are typically followed by "catch", which is a way in which one can try to resolve an issue that was previously experienced.
+In both Java and C# exceptions are handled in try/catch blocks of code.
+The try keyword will execute a block of code and if an exception is needed to be used then the program will refer to the catch block of code to try and resolve the issue.
+      * An example of exception and error handling is demonstrated below.

+      ```Java
+      try {
+          file = new FileInputStream(fileName);
+          x = (byte) file.read();
+          }
+      catch(IOException i){
+      i.printStackTrace();
+      return -1;
+      }
+      ```

+      ```csharp
+      try {
+          object answer = processClass.InvokeMethod("Create", methodArgs);
+      }
+      catch(Exception e){
+      if (ExceptionContainsErrorCode(e, 1))
+      {
+      return 1;
+      }
+      }
+      ```